"I can't stop thinking about getting laid off"

 “A toxic job is not worth putting your mental health on the line.”

-For interior designer Sharon John, getting laid off during the pandemic was a lesson in self love.
+For interior designer Sharon John, getting laid off was a lesson in self love.

 When she got the news, she was “a mess”.
 “I woke up the next day and suddenly had nothing to do.
 I went through the stages of grief – denial, anger, sadness, acceptance, and everything in between.”